pvdz/preval/tests/cases/normalize/expressions/assignments/for_let/auto_pattern_arr_s-seq.md

 - (todo) Deal with array spreads in arr mutation?
 - (todo) do we want to support ArrayExpression as expression statement in free loops?
-- (todo) support array reads statement type ExpressionStatement
 - (todo) support array reads statement type VarStatement
+- (todo) support array reads statement type WhileStatement
 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope